One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 Joe Hallock’s “Colour Assignment” is one of the more intriguing investigations on color psychology in regard to gender.

 The research from Hallock shows that different genders clearly favor different colors.
 Yet it’s crucial to remember that the majority of his responders came from Western cultures.
-Color appropriateness for gender is strongly influenced by one’s environment, particularly by cultural perspective, which in turn can have an impact on personal color preferences.
+Color appropriateness for gender is strongly influenced by one’.
+S environment, particularly by cultural perspective, which in turn can have an impact on personal color preferences.

 According to additional studies on color perception and preferences, men tend to choose vivid shades, tints, and hues while women favor gentler hues.
 Moreover, men are more prone to choose shades of colors (colors with black added) as their favorites, whereas women are more responsive to tints of colors (colors with white added).